rsaber/riyos-notes/README.md

-# rnotes-markdown-sources
+# riyos-notes
-The markdown documents for my online set of notes.
+The markdown documents for my online set of notes for select courses @ UNSW.

 Not final.